 Barlog said that if you run God of War in 1080 on pro it will use the additional muscle to make the game run faster.
 He added that it "looks/moves sooooooo nice."

-God of War has recently got a behind-the-scenes look at how Barlog 'n Co went about motion capturing the entire thing.
+God of War has recently got a at how Barlog 'n Co went about motion capturing the entire thing.
 In case you didn't know, Kratos' movement was meticulously designed from ground up, with heavy emphasis on not backing down.
 Sure, we can live with that.

 The new God of War launches world wide on 20 April 2018 for PlayStation 4.